 How often do cyberattacks happen?

 All of the time.
 Ransomware is the front page, global news.
 Everyone is talking about it, from Wall Street to Main Street.
-It is a hot topic in the boardroom as the board of directors reviews ransomware preparation and recovery plans.
-And it will continue to dominate headlines—and for good reason.
-In 2020, ransomware increased by 435 percent over the previous year.7 In 2021, researchers estimate that a business will fall victim to a ransomware attack every 11 seconds.8 Unfortunately, a ransomware attack is a matter of when, not if.
+It is a hot topic in the boardroom as the company boards review ransomware preparation and recovery plans.
+It will continue to dominate headlines for years to come—and for good reason.
+Ransomware attacks spiked by 250% in the first half of 2021 alone7, and 60% of decision makers declare that ransomware should be prioritized at the same level as terrorism8.
+Unfortunately, a ransomware attack is a matter of when, not if.

 “Data security is a top priority for our customers.
 Commvault enables us to enhance cybersecurity, improve our recovery readiness and meet compliance requirements.”

 -Jitender Durairajan, head of cloud engineering and solutions, Sify Technologies Ltd.